codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 Please reach out to your relationship manager through your usual channels at your financial services provider if you have any trouble using Codat.

-#### Are there any common setup issues when linking Codat, Sage 50, and my financial services provider?
+#### Are there any common setup issues when linking Codat, Sage 50, and my provider?

 Common issues may include network or permissions problems, but these are typically resolved by adjusting firewall settings or reconfiguring the on-premise connector.
 See [Troubleshooting and performance](/smb-help-hub/integrations/sage-50/troubleshooting#troubleshooting-and-performance) for more information.